OPALX-project/OPALX-project.github.io/ReleaseNotes/OPAL 1.6.md

 >
 MPI is included in the OPAL package.
 If you want to run OPAL with MPI, be sure to use the MPI utilities shipped with OPAL!

+## Solved issues concerned by users in 1.6. branch
+* Issue #243 Collimator lost particle checks

 ## Solved issues concerned by users in 1.6.2

 * Issue #213 correct phase output in multiprocessor mode
 * Issue #217 SAAMG solver fixed

 ## Solved issues concerned by users in 1.6.1